 What basically is a literature review?

-An academic content that demonstrates knowledge and understanding about a specific topic selected by a student for research purpose.
+An academic content that demonstrates knowledge and understanding about a specific topic selected by a student for research purposes.
 It also involves a critical evaluation of the material.
-That’s why it is termed as the literature review.
+That’s why it is termed as a literature review.

 What are the 3 primary parts of a literature review?